Non-Degree Seeking Students

 Register for Classes:

-- If you are claiming entitlement to in-state tuition, submit an Application for Massachusetts In-State Tuition Eligibility form with appropriate documentation.
+- If you are claiming entitlement to in-state tuition, submit the Massachusetts In-State Tuition Eligibility Form.

 - Review the current course schedule and select the classes you are interested in taking.
 You must meet BHCC’s prerequisites even if you are not seeing a degree or certificate at the College.
 Search for availability of courses.

 - Submit a completed Registration Form and all supporting documentation to the Admissions & Enrollment Services, B203 to register for courses.

 - Submit immunization documentation – Massachusetts General Laws, Chapter 76, section 15C, requires that all full-time (enrolled in 12 or more credits) and all students (full- and part-time) enrolled in in health career programs present evidence of immunity to measles, mumps, rubella, diphtheria, tetanus, and three doses of hepatitis B vaccine.
 Students in the health career programs also must present evidence of immunity to varicella and Mantoux testing for tuberculosis.
 For measles, mumps, rubella, and hepatitis B, serologic proof of immunity is acceptable.

 - Students who fail to present the required information within 30 days from the date of registration are not allowed to register for subsequent semesters or receive final grades until the immunization form is received by Admissions & Enrollment Services, Room B203, Charlestown Campus.
 Immunization forms become part of the student's permanent file and therefore cannot be copied, transferred, or returned.
 Download the immunization forms.